Skip to main content

 get_issue

 Get a single issue by its key (e.g., "MYAPP-123").
-Returns a plain-text report with markdown sections covering timing, environment, summary, exception details, and optionally logs.
+Returns a plain-text report with markdown sections covering timing, environment, summary, exception details, and optionally per-thread stacks and logs.

 Parameters: